 Cruise ship docking accidents happen more often than you would expect.
-Although some accidents are caused by unforeseen circumstances, some are the result of negligence on the part of the cruise ships that overlook safety procedures or fail to train workers properly.
-Docks and piers usually have their own safety issues due to the wide array of activities that take place around them, yet cruise ships have the responsibility to be sure that passengers are safe when ships are embarking and disembarking from dock, or when they are fully docked.
-Also, the risk of slips, trips, and falls is evident when passengers are getting off cruise ships after docking at ports.
+Although unforeseen circumstances cause some accidents, some result from negligence on the part of cruise ships that overlook safety procedures or fail to train workers properly.
+Docks and piers usually have their own safety issues due to the wide array of activities that take place around them.
+Yet, cruise ships are responsible for ensuring that passengers are safe when ships are embarking and disembarking from the dock, or when they are fully docked.
+Also, the risk of slips, trips, and falls is evident when passengers get off cruise ships after docking at ports.
 In addition, the risk of collisions between other vessels and piers is also possible when cruise ships are docking at their next port.

 Some Unfortunate Accidents:

-- In September 2017, the cruise ship Disney Dream failed to maneuver properly into a dock, leading to significant hull damage.
-There were no injuries, but this kind of accident is likely to lead to injuries in many cases.
+In September 2017, the cruise ship Disney Dream failed to maneuver properly into a dock, leading to significant hull damage.
+There were no injuries, but this kind of accident will likely lead to many injuries.

-- In December 2016, a Carnival Cruise Lines passenger injured himself when he fell into a hole at port, tearing his MCL among other injuries.
-He claimed that the cruise ship company was responsible for reporting this hole and in not doing that, he obtained his injuries.
+In December 2016, a Carnival Cruise Lines passenger injured himself when he fell into a hole at the port, tearing his MCL, among other injuries.
+He claimed that the cruise ship company was responsible for reporting this hole, and he obtained his injuries by not doing that.

-These are just a few examples of the types of injuries and fatalities that relate to cruise ship dock passenger safety.
+These are just a few examples of injuries and fatalities related to cruise ship dock passenger safety.
 It is recommended that passengers be proactive in familiarizing themselves with the ship’s safety procedures, including how to wear life jackets or how to get to designated emergency locations.
 Passengers need to report any injuries that happen on cruise ship excursions immediately.